Diggs-Latham Elementary celebrates Black History Month with song, dance, music, Afrocentric attire and more

 Many of the school’s staff and some students wore Afrocentric attire focused on cloths and patterns with origins from Africa.

 Wajhid Ahmeer Wisley-Fortune, a fifth-grader at Diggs-Latham, was the master of ceremonies for the assembly.
-After giving a brief history lesson about Black History Month early during the assembly, Wajhid later talked about the importance of Black History Month.
+After giving a brief history lesson about Black History Month early in the assembly, Wajhid later talked about the importance of the observance.

 Wajhid said that even after President Abraham Lincoln signed the Emancipation Proclamation that freed slaves in 1863, black people were still mistreated.